-This page may be updated.
-Please check back regularly – contents are subject to change.
+This page will be updated.
+Please check back regularly - contents are subject to change.

 Emergency and Non-Emergency Contact Information

-A full list of Austin Police Department Contacts can be found at: http://austintexas.gov/page/victim-services-resources
+A full list of Austin Police Department Contacts can be found at: austintexas.gov/page/victim-services-resources

 Always exercise common sense and good judgment when traveling and attending events in Austin.
 Here are some ways to do that:

 - If you see someone acting suspicious or see something suspicious, say something.
 Call 9-1-1 immediately.